myriadrf/LimePSB-RPCM/docs/v1.4/index.rst

   Figure 9.
 LimePSB RPCM v1.4 board clock distribution block diagram

 LimePSB-RPCM board distributes reference clock to and from Raspberry Pi Compute Module 4/5, mini PCIe connector and external sources.
-Clock and PPS signals can be sourced from onboard XOs and GNSS transceiver or another external source via J36 (EXT_SYNC_IN) connector.
+Clock and PPS signals can be sourced from on board XOs and GNSS transceiver or another external source via J36 (EXT_SYNC_IN) connector.
 Also J38 (EXT_SYNC_OUT) connector can be used as clock signal output thus synchronizing multiple systems.
 Clock path may be configured using analog muxes that are controlled by CM4/5 module as described in table 21.

 .. table:: Table 21.
 LimePSB-RPCM clock signals configuration